CovidCountyData/CovidCountyData.jl/README.md

 this package to our servers.

 If at any time you would like to remove your API key, please delete the file `~/.covidcountydata/apikey`.

+**Update March 4, 2021**: API keys are now required for data access

 ## Data